Do. Not. Miss. These Black Friday Week deals

 - An Xbox One Digital Edition bundle for just $149

-This is also the time to score major savings on the Fitbit Versa (see the Kohl's deal, below), Sonos One and Xbox One and PS4 bundles.
-Meanwhile, Amazon continues to offer a solid discount on AirPods Pro, though don't overlook AirPods alternatives like this one for just $35.
+You can also score major savings on the Fitbit Versa 2 (see the Kohl's deal, below), the Sonos One smart speakre and Xbox One and PS4 bundles.
+Amazon continues to offer a discount on AirPods Pro, though don't overlook AirPods alternatives like this one for just $35.
 Be sure to bookmark this post and check it often, as we're constantly updating it with all the best Black Friday deals.
 Please note: The items listed below can sell out or expire without notice.

+Sorry, gotta do it: The Force is strong with this one.
+Propel's drones originally sold for $180.
+They're incredibly fun to fly, and if you're able to find the TIE Fighter and/or Speeder Bike elsewhere, you can engage in actual aerial dogfights.
+These are getting increasingly hard to find; don't miss this for just $35.

+Gotta catch this deal.
+The hottest Nintendo Switch games of 2019 are hard to find for less than $60, but this eBay seller currently has them for $48 apiece -- with free economy shipping to boot.
+The closer we get to the holidays, the harder it will be get any kind of discount on these in-demand titles.

 Apple's latest, greatest MacBook Air frequently goes on sale for $900, but right now, if you add it to your Amazon cart and choose no-rush shipping, you'll get an extra $100 off.
 That makes this the all-time best deal on this fantastic ultralight laptop.